damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 is of course a primary source of income.

 But how often do we step back and put work into perspective?
 What are our goals with work?
 Not to move up the ladder - what are our long term goals?
-When we die and look back on our lives, what will we think of our work - the jobs we did, the people we met, the struggles we overcame, the failures, how we acted, etc.
+When we die and look back on our lives, what will we think of our work - the jobs we did, the people we met, the struggles we overcame, the successes, the failures, and how we treated people?

-Let's take a look at the current state of owrk
+Before we think about our personal situation with work, let's step back and reflect at the current state of work in today's world.

 ## Current State of Work

 Culture

-American culture and society rewards hard work, dedication, entrepreneurship, risk taking, and success.
+I'm American, so I'll pick on American culture.
+American culture and society idolizes hard work, dedication, entrepreneurship, risk taking, money, and success.
 It's hardwired into our minds early on.
-We tell our kids they can do anything they want if they put their mind to it and work hard.
-We idolize people like Steve Jobs and Elon Musk who have literally given their lives to their companies.
+We tell our kids they can do anything they want if they set their mind to it and work hard.
+We idolize people like Steve Jobs and Elon Musk who have literally given their lives for their companies.

 A work driven culture is not unique to America.
 China prides themselves on "996" work schedules and demanding environments.
 996 is unhealthy and insane - working